Dental Implants & Bone

 Bone Grafting for Dental Implants

 Many people wonder what treatments and procedures are used in cosmetic dentistry, and what their potential and limitations are.
 Some of the most popular methods performed today are oral bone implants, various types of titanium dental implants, and cosmetic dentistry bonding.
-Bone grafts (osseous augmentation) are a frequent choice by people who want to restore chewing function, and to improve their appearance, after suffering dental damage from periodontal disease or injury.
-Without adequate amounts of bone, many cosmetic or dental implant procedures would be impossible, making the graft the crucial first step in many restorative actions.
+Bone Grafting (osseous augmentation) are a frequent choice by people who want to restore chewing function, and to improve their appearance, after suffering dental damage from periodontal disease or injury.
+Without adequate amounts of bone, many cosmetic or dental implant procedures would be impossible, making the bone grafting the crucial first step in many restorative actions.

 Types of Bone Grafts